-Sitelinks are the additional links which are visible below the main URL of the search results on Google.
+Sitelinks are the additional links visible below the main URL of the search results on Google.
 These are used to provide the users with easy access to different Web pages within your main website.
-The main purpose of sitelinks is to help users seamlessly navigate through your website.
+The primary purpose of sitelinks is to help users seamlessly navigate through your website.

 Sitelink extensions, similar in intent, are mainly used in Google Adwords.
-Sitelink extensions differ from organic sitelinks as users of AdWords completely control not only the content in these links but also whether or not they appear in the ad.
+However, sitelink extensions differ from organic sitelinks as users of AdWords completely control the content in these links and whether or not they appear in the ad.

 Types of Sitelinks

-Organic sitelinks are used mostly for branded terms and can have up to six sitelinks to various pages within your website.
+Organic sitelinks are majorly used for branded terms and can have up to six sitelinks on various pages within your website.
 These sitelinks mostly appear on the highest-ranking search results.

 It is a common phenomenon that a user who might have searched for your website is not looking to land on the homepage of your website directly.
 They might be looking to land on another Web page within your website, which is relevant to their search text.
-Google organic sitelinks provide users with a direct link to these Web pages which are relevant to their search terms.
-This also helps users explore your website and discover content that they weren’t aware existed on your website.
+Google organic sitelinks provide users with a direct link to these web pages that are relevant to their search terms.
+This also helps users to explore your website and discover content that they weren’t aware existed on it.
 This increases the number of organic clicks on your website.

 Sitelinks search box

-Mostly used by big brands, sitelinks search box is a type of sitelink that helps users search and directly access the search results of the website on the SERP itself.
+Mostly used by big brands, sitelinks search box is a type of sitelink that helps users request and directly access the search results of the website on the SERP itself.
 It is automatically added to the results by Google.
-However, businesses must know that if having a sitelink search box on the homepage doesn’t guarantee that it will also appear in the search results on Google.
+However, businesses must know that having a sitelink search box on the homepage doesn’t guarantee that it will also appear on Google’s search results.

 In addition to organic sitelinks, you can also have paid sitelink extensions appear in advertisements.
-Unlike organic sitelinks, where you cannot control their appearance, in paid sitelinks, you get complete control over the text and URL on your ads.
-Paid sitelinks do not depend on Google’s algorithms or your site’s content.
+Unlike organic ones, where you cannot control their appearance, in paid sitelinks, you get complete control over the text and URL on your ads.
+Furthermore, paid sitelinks do not depend on Google’s algorithms or your site’s content.

 What Google changed about sitelinks